-Once I get my hands on some fresh tomatoes the first thing I make is a Caprese Salad.
+Once I get my hands on some fresh tomatoes recipes I love to make are pan fried tomatoes or a fresh tomato sauce and of course this Caprese Salad.
 Fast and easy and so delicious.
 That is one of the best things about Summer, all the fresh ingredients.
 From Veggies to Fruits.

 Ingredients in a Classic Caprese Salad